The best lenses for the Sony A6700: discover my top choices for shooting both stills and video with this highly capable camera

 Power zoom is less ideal for stills

-This new Sony E 10-20mm f/4 PZ G seems to have completely replaced the older Sony E 10-18mm f/4 OSS ultra-wide zoom, ditching optical stabilization in favor of a slight increase in the maximum focal length and a power zoom.
+The Sony E 10-20mm f/4 PZ G has effectively replaced the older Sony E 10-18mm f/4 OSS ultra-wide zoom, ditching optical stabilization in favor of a slight increase in the maximum focal length and adding a power zoom facility.
 This lens is clearly designed for the video/vlogging market, and its small size, light weight and wide angle of view (15-30mm equivalent) will make it perfect for use on a gimbal or grip for self-filming.

 The optical performance is pretty outstanding too, so while the power zoom feature isn’t ideal for stills photography, this is still a highly desirable lens for photographers as well as filmmakers.